soar-robotics/soarchain-docs/docs/Validator/Build-Soarchain.md

 soarchind version --long
 ```

-# If you're one of the validators using the binary to run a node, follow here:
+# External validators will not do the first part of Build Soarchain, they will have to start from the If you're one of the validators using the binary to run a node, follow here:

 Extract the binary file: